98teg/JSONConfigFile/doc/files/JSON-PROPERTY-PERCENTAGE.md

 ### Valid JSON

-This JSON has the required field which is a percentage:
+This JSON has the required field, which is a percentage:

 ```JSON
 {